-We accept, first, the challenge to lead in building a more inclusive world, and we understand that the work we do together toward greater equity and diversity will make Western better and stronger, more fit for the twenty-first century.
-These are important commitments on which Western is making progress, and there is energy in our community to do more.
+We accept the challenge to lead in building a more inclusive world, and we understand that the work we do together toward greater equity and diversity will make Western better and stronger, more fit for the twenty-first century.
+These are important commitments on which Western is making progress, and there is an energy in our community to do more.

-We also recognize the potential energy of our academic community for the greater impact of our research, teaching and community engagement, and we seek to unleash that energy-on campus, in London, in Ontario, in Canada, and around the world.
+We also recognize the potential in our academic community to increase the impact of our research, teaching and community engagement, and we seek to unleash that potential-on campus, in London, in Ontario, in Canada, and around the world.

-This plan is designed to channel our community's commitments, our energy, our aspirations as we approach a milestone anniversary for the university and think creatively, ambitiously, and strategically about Western's future.
+This plan is designed to channel our community's commitments, our energy, and our aspirations as we approach a milestone anniversary for the university and think creatively, ambitiously, and strategically about Western's future.

-Launched in Fall 2020, the process, led by the Strategic Plan Steering Committee (SPSC), has widely engaged students, faculty, and staff individually and in academic departments and administrative units, our alumni, members of the Senate and the Board of Governors, as well as members of the public.
-The plan results from an extensive consultation exercise involving all elements of the Western community.
+Launched in Fall 2020, the process, led by the Strategic Plan Steering Committee (SPSC), has widely engaged students, faculty, and staff individually and in academic departments and administrative units, our alumni, members of the Senate and the Board of Governors, and members of the public.
+The plan is the result of an extensive consultation exercise involving all elements of the Western community.

-These consultations showed the Committee broad eagerness to advance Western in numerous directions, and the Committee urges that this plan give us all "permission" to go for it: To embrace the multiple and varied ambitions that were raised during our consultations as well as other ambitions that haven't yet been voiced.
-To embrace bold action, to experiment, to reach for our aspirations.
-To take more risks and to pursue achievement even when it seems beyond our grasp.
+These consultations revealed broad eagerness to advance Western in numerous directions and this plan embraces the multiple and varied ambitions that were raised during our consultations and other ambitions yet to be voiced.
+It embraces bold action, to experiment, to reach for our aspirations, to take more risks and to pursue achievements even when it seems beyond our grasp.

-Out of these consultations, and having considered Western data and other evidence about the post-secondary education environment, the Strategic Plan Steering Committee has identified three overarching themes:
+Out of these consultations, and having considered Western data and other evidence about the postsecondary education environment, the plan has identified three overarching themes: